kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 1. Observable errors, such as late delivery or inconsistent OCN header can be sent to OC App from the gateway.

-1. Similarly, gateways insert new OCN headers, for messages originating from field devices, such as alarms, sensor data.
+1. Similarly, gateways insert new OCN headers for messages originating from field devices, such as alarms or other sensor data.

 ## OCNO EH Processing {#encap_pre}

  - OCNO EH  can be extended for conveying errors from DetNet to the industrial controller application.
-For example, when a service violation happened in the DetNet, the Relay node will set an error flag in OCNO EH.
+For example, when a service violation happened in the DetNet, relay node will set an error flag in OCNO EH.
 - Field devices are considered resource-constrained and are not expected to insert or process extension headers.

 Two different approaches of hop-by-hop options processing are feasible.

- 1. EH is inserted by the application and the Relay node performs simply mapping to DetNet flow.
+ 1. EH is inserted by the application.
+The relay node performs mapping to DetNet flow.
- 2. if the DetNet data plane is IPv6 end to end, then EH can be carried and processed all the way to the last Relay node, which acts as a gateway for the fld device and performs EH processing.
+ 2. if the DetNet data plane is IPv6 end to end, then EH can be carried and processed on each hop to the last relay node, which acts as a gateway for the fld device and performs EH processing.

 The document currently assumes only the first option.